World News | Sudan's Generals Battle for 3rd Day; Death Toll Soars to 185 | LatestLY

 Under international pressure, Burhan and Dagalo had recently agreed to a framework agreement with political parties and pro-democracy groups, but the signing was repeatedly delayed as tensions rose over the integration of the RSF into the armed forces and the future chain of command.

+In a joint statement Tuesday, the G-7 foreign ministers condemned the fighting.
+“We urge the parties to end hostilities immediately without pre-conditions,” it said, calling for them to return to negotiations and reduce tensions.

+Egyptian President Abdel Fattah el-Sissi said late Monday that Cairo was in “constant contact” with both the army and the RSF, urging them to halt the fighting and return to negotiations.

-But both generals have thus far dug in, demanding the other's surrender and ruling out negotiations.
+But both generals have thus far dug in, demanding the other's surrender.

 The European Union's foreign policy chief, Josep Borrell tweeted that the EU ambassador to Sudan "was assaulted in his own residency," without providing further details.
 EU officials did not immediately respond to requests for comment.